KorAP/Kustvakt/README.md

   provides user and policy management and extended services, in addition to the basic services.
 This version requires a database (Sqlite is provided) and an LDAP system for user authentication.

+Recent changes on the project are described in the change logs (Changes files).

 # Web-services

 Web-services including their usage examples are described in the [wiki](https://github.com/KorAP/Kustvakt/wiki).